-Girish has a Master’s in physics, two decades of full-stack coding experience and his investigative and multimedia reporting from Venezuela, the Americas and Middle East has been published by everyone from Reuters to the New Yorker.
-He has created products and startups, advised government and enjoys playing music, keeping fit and always satiating his curiosity.
+Girish has a background in physics, two decades of full-stack programming experience and his investigative and multimedia reporting from Venezuela, the Americas and Middle East has been published by everyone from Reuters to the New Yorker.
+His grit and ability to get things done have allowed him to land in many difficult, remote places with no money or contacts and make things happen.
+As well as deep reporting, he has created products and startups, advised government and enjoys playing music, keeping fit and always satiating his curiosity.

-Girish taught himself to code at eleven, writing software and building database-driven websites from scratch.
-A popular music website he created in his early teens, in 2000, was listed by MTV as one of the then nascent web’s top twenty sources.
+Girish started teaching himself to code at eleven, writing software and building relational database-driven websites from scratch.
+A popular music site he created in his early teens, in 2000, was listed by MTV as one of the then nascent web’s top twenty sources.

 In physics, which he studied at Cambridge and Manchester, his interests lie broadly on the theoretical end of the spectrum—spacetime, quantum mechanics and particles.
 His Master’s project, the abstract to which was published, was a simulation of the heart to investigate atrial fibrillation.

 As a reporter, Girish was based primarily in Venezuela for nearly a decade where he produced groundbreaking investigations, covered daily clashes and reported on a humanitarian crisis.
 From Caracas, he traveled the world and reported across TV, photos, radio and text.

 As a freelancer, he investigated diamond smuggling from illegal jungle mines in the Amazon, Glencore profiting from a Colombian paramilitary massacre and, separately, the killing of wildcat gold miners there.
 He worked with some 40 news outlets and stood up to sloppy reporting, slow payments and unpaid work in his own industry.
 As a Senior Correspondent at Reuters covering Venezuela, Girish demonstrated—always with documents—high-level, multi-billion-dollar government corruption, exaggeration of electoral results and that the country’s Chief Justice was arrested on suspicion of murder.

-He expanded the Venezuela Econ platform into a company, Data Drum, which offered automated, clean and elegant data—intersecting data science, journalism and finance.
+He expanded the Venezuela Econ platform into a company, Data Drum, which offered automated, clean and elegant global macroeconomic data.
+He failed, though, to make this profitable.